jannecederberg/disqus-notify-content-author/readme.txt

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.0.1-1.0.3 =
-This is simply a change in the name of the plugin; if you already installed this plugin, there's no need to upgrade.
+Updates to Wordpress and Disqus Comment System version support, no changes to plugin itself.

 = 1.0 =
 Initial public release.
 Nothing to upgrade.